originally posted at blaugh.com (sharing policy)

 Purpose: why does the page exist, is the author trying to inform, persuade, entertain or sell you something, are the intentions clear, is it objective, Are there political, cultural or other biases?

 Some good IT websites.
-If you find any broken links, or are a DBS staff member of student who wants to suggest a site for inclusion please contact the library.
+If you find any broken links, or are a DBS staff member or student who wants to suggest a site for inclusion, please contact the library.
+If you are neither staff nor student, your unsolicited suggestions will be ignored..
 Last updated 11/09/2018

 a guide about database technology provided by About, Inc